MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/import-intune-credentials.md

 **Attention:** Before importing Intune credentials, please make sure you or your organization administrators have already granted Test Base managed identities to your Key Vault account where you store the Intune credentials ([guidance](https://aka.ms/testbase-doc-ManagedIdentity)).

-In this section, we'll show you how to
+In this section, we show you how to

 - [Store your Intune credentials in Azure key vault](#Store_your_Intune)
 - [Import your credential secrets in Test Base](#Import_your_credential)